 FAQ #5: What is your return policy?

-Goodwill stores will exchange five (5) clothing items within seven (7) days of purchase when accompanied by a valid sales receipt.
+Goodwill stores will exchange seven (7) items of clothing, shoes, or electronics within seven (7) days of purchase when accompanied by a valid sales receipt.
 Exchanges may be made at any Goodwill Industries of the Valleys’ retail store.
-Limit one (1) per month.
 Items may not be returned for a refund.